Sorting out your clutter can seem overwhelming! These tips and my free printable download will help you to decide what to sell, donate or throw out.

 There are different ways you can sell your items, including Facebook Marketplace, eBay, Gumtree or through a garage sale.
 The key to working out whether to sell or donate ultimately comes up to how much time you have to sell them and is it worth that time?

 - Craft items

-- If the item sold for a reasonable amount consider if you are willing to then spend time listing that product on ebay or gumtree.
-Remembering that ebay charges a small fee when listing with them.
+- If similar items have sold for a reasonable amount, consider if you are willing to then spend time listing that product on Facebook Marketplace, eBay or Gumtree.
+Remember that eBay charges a small fee when listing with them.

-- If the item is not worth your time to sell than donate it
+- If the item is not worth your time to sell then donate it

-Be kind to the charity that you are donating to and don’t give them junk, old clothes with holes, tupperware with no lids etc. This should be thrown in the trash.
+Be kind to the charity that you are donating to and don’t give them junk, old clothes with holes, Tupperware with no lids etc. Damaged items should be thrown in the trash.

-A good rule of thumb to decide between donating:
+A good rule of thumb to decide whether to donate or trash:

 - it is in working order

 For large items such a furniture your charity may come and collect it for you.